GENERAL DENTISTRY & PREVENTATIVE DENTISTRY

 Learn about our CEREC Same Day Dental Crowns!

 According to the American Dental Association, 41,000 Americans will be diagnosed with oral and throat cancers this year.
-Oral cancer can be beaten with early detection, and Dr. Silberman and Dr. Triplett are your first line of defense to detect the early signs.
+Oral cancer can be beaten with early detection, and Dr. Silberman is your first line of defense to detect the early signs.